Umberto’s Journey to Ao Nang

-The process of going from abroad to Thailand wasn’t such as simple as it is nowadays.
+The process of going to Thailand wasn’t such as simple as it is nowadays.
 The internet wasn’t so saturated with detailed blogs and forums about what visa you had to get and how to get it.
 There was a certain process for travel and it certainly wasn’t as accessibly as it is today.

 In a time of uncertainty of where one was going, what you might find there, how you could get there is where our story begins.